 Travel Solutions customers consist of travel suppliers, including airlines, hotels and other lodging providers, car rental brands, rail carriers, cruise lines, tour operators, attractions and services; a large network of travel buyers, including OTAs, offline travel agencies, TMCs and corporate travel departments; and airports, governments and tourism boards.
 Airlines served by Travel Solutions vary in size and are located in every region of the world, and include hybrid carriers and low-cost carriers ("LCCs") (collectively, "LCC/hybrids"), global network carriers and regional network carriers.
+Our airline and agency customers are in various phases of adopting NDC strategies, and those strategies vary by customer.
 Hospitality Solutions has a global customer base of over 42,000 hotel properties of all sizes.